RedisBloom/RedisBloom/docs/Bloom_Commands.md

 * **NONSCALING**: Prevents the filter from creating additional sub-filters if initial capacity is reached.
 Non-scaling filters requires slightly less memory than their scaling counterparts.
+The filter will return an error once `capacity` is reached.
 * **expansion**: When `capacity` is reached, an additional sub-filter is created.
 The size of the new sub-filter is the size of the last sub-filter multiplied by `expansion`.
 If the number of elements to be stored in the